rives-io/riv/docs/developing-cartridges.md

 graphics/audio/input,
 was ported to use the RIV library.

-In the next chapter we will learn more details about the API.
+In the next chapter we will learn more details about the libriv API while creating a Snake game.